Esri/arcgis-maps-sdk-java-samples/utility_network/display-content-of-utility-network-container/README.md

 ## How to use the sample

-Tap on a container feature to show all features inside the container.
-The container is shown as a polygon graphic with the content features contained within.
+Click on a container feature to show all features inside the container (the container view bounding box is marked by a yellow dashed line).
+The container is shown with the content features contained within.
 The viewpoint and scale of the map are also changed to the container's extent.
-Connectivity and Attachment associations inside the container are shown as dotted lines.
+Connectivity and attachment associations inside the container are shown as red and blue dotted lines respectively.

 ## How it works